top of page

 Chefchaouen alley

-The name is derived from its Arabic roots شفشاون -chef meaning 'to look', and -chaoun meaning 'horns', which reflects that it is sitting between the two steep mountains of Rif (ⴰⵔⵔⵉⴼ, Arif), as if looking at two horns.
+The name is derived from its Arabic roots 'شفشاون' with '-chef' meaning 'to look', and '-chaoun' meaning 'horns', which reflects that it is sitting between the two steep mountains of Rif, as if looking at two horns.
 The blue colour is said to symbolise the city's spiritual connexion with the sky.
-The other obsession of Chefchaoun is that it is a main producer of cannabis, and there are loads of touts around in its central plaza.
+The other obsession of Chefchaoun is that it is a main producer of cannabis, and there are loads of these touts around in its central plaza.

 Chefchouan central piazza